A Full Day of Excitement Awaits at Six Flags Over Georgia

 Hurricane Harbor at Six Flags Over Georgia

-Now, anyone that has lived around this area for a while knows that the weather is VERY unpredictable in the early evening hours.
+Now, anyone that has lived around this area for a while knows that the weather is very unpredictable in the early evening hours.
 And while the entire day had been virtually cloudless to this point, all of a sudden a thunderstorm came through.
 The water park was immediately shut down, so we changed back into our regular clothes.

-Unfortunately, in the time, we were changing a severe storm warning was issued, and ALL of the rides in the park were turned off.
+Unfortunately, in the time, we were changing a severe storm warning was issued, and all of the rides in the park were turned off.
 We quickly left the water park area and stopped in a t-shirt shop for about 15 minutes.
 When the weather broke, we took off again, and got ice cream while the rain started again.

 Ultimately it was getting rather on into the evening, with no indication that rides would start up again anytime soon.
 From the time they shut down the water park at 5 pm, and we got back to our car at 6:30 pm, no rides were running.
 It was a nice cool down, though.